ring-team/actions/README.md

-# my_actions
+# actions
-define shared actions and workflows.
+Define shared actions and workflows for CI/CD.